COVID-19: Clinical Advice

 In order to capture and appropriately use and share real-time information on confirmed COVID-19 in transplanted patients and those on transplant waiting lists, please use the reporting forms in the drop down menu below.

-COVID-19 cases in wait list and organ transplant patients
+SARS-CoV-2 cases in wait list and organ transplant patients